dandumitriu33/tech-interview-workbook-dandumitriu33/docs/module_oop.md

 #### What happens if you try to call something, that you have no access to, because of data hiding?

+An error is detected at compile time - it indicates the private access of the “something”.

 #### What happens if you try to delete/drop an item from an array, while you are iterating over it?